 - Paste the code below into the Custom CSS field and press Save

-Now you want to open the page you want to vertically center content on using the Divi Builder.
+Now enable the visual builder on the page where you want to vertically center content (top to bottom).

 - Open the Row Settings